- Entertainment and Media»

 Screenplay—Sir Ian McKellen & Richard Loncraine; from a play by William Shakespeare; based on a stage production by Richard Eyre.

-Adapted from a production directed by Richard Eyre at the National Theatre in London, Richard III is the modern reimagining of William Shakespeare’s earliest produced plays, set in an alternative universe where the United Kingdom is ruled under a Nazi-esque dictatorship during the 1930s.
+Adapted from a production directed by Richard Eyre at the Royal National Theatre in London, Richard III is the modern reimagining of William Shakespeare’s earliest produced plays, set in an alternative universe where the United Kingdom is ruled under a Nazi-esque dictatorship during the 1930s.